Welcome to St Michael's Early Years Setting!

 Physical Development

-We are developing our gross and fine motor skills through drawing, painting and other activities.We are learning to run and moving safely around the rooom.
+We are developing our gross and fine motor skills through drawing, painting and other activities.We are learning to run/jump/ride scooters outside.
+The children regularly take part in yoga sessions, practising moving their bodies in different ways.

 Literacy